node-llm/node-llm/docs/core_features/tools.md

     }
     ```

-2.  **Fatal Errors**: If you throw an exception inside a tool handler, `node-llm` catches it and feeds the error message back to the model as a "Tool Error".
+2.  **Fatal Errors**: If you throw an exception inside a tool handler, `NodeLLM` catches it and feeds the error message back to the model as a "Tool Error".
 This allows the model to apologize to the user or attempt a different strategy.

 ## Security Considerations